MeekroDB Quick Start Docs ORM Docs FAQ

 Anything I should know when upgrading from v2 to v3?

-If you do choose to upgrade, we've made the process as painless as possible.
-You should just be able to drop-in v3 and everything will keep working.
+If you do choose to upgrade, we've tried to make the process as painless as possible.
+You should just be able to drop-in v3 and everything will keep working the same -- with one exception.
+If you're using the object-oriented MeekroDB, the arguments to the constructor (new MeekroDB(...)) are different.
+See here for details.

 How can I be sure that MeekroDB is actually safe?